Hengle/Folkvangr/Jobs/Studio.md

 ### Studio Size
 The core team will likely be 10-12 people.

+### Studio Location
+Atlanta looks to be one of the best markets for film and animation on the East Coast of the United States.

 ### Studio Goals
 If established, the studio's long term goals will be to focus on producing story-driven shorts and adult-oriented animation, most likely for commercials and animated trailers.
 The studio will emphasize multimedia and hybrid technology rather than pure 3D animation.